safiyu/ctxnest/README.md

 - **Live UX** — animated status bar streams git stages over WebSockets, ambient sync feedback, ZIP export of any folder/project.
 - **Dual-brain architecture** — project context separated from your personal knowledge base.

+## Team Collaboration

+Although CtxNest is local-first, it supports team collaboration through its **Global Git Vault**:

+1.  **Distributed Sync**: Every developer runs their own local CtxNest instance.
+2.  **Git Relay**: When you save context, CtxNest commits and pushes to your team's private Git repository.
+3.  **Automatic Merging**: When teammates click "Sync," CtxNest pulls and merges their changes into your local database and filesystem, just like code.

 ## AI Agent Capabilities

 | Capability | Tool(s) | Example prompt |